-- The City is installing solar panels at 3 City facilities which will generate over 850,000 kWh per year and reduce CO2 emissions by an estimated 586 tons per year
+- The City has installed solar panels at 3 City facilities, City Hall, MSC and Watsonville Water Resources Center, which will generate over 850,000 kWh per year and reduce CO2 emissions by an estimated 586 tons per year

 - Implemented a new vehicle selection policy which requires purchase of the most fuel efficient vehicle that meets designated needs

 - Made bicycles available to employees for short trips between facilities

 - Implemented bicycle and pedestrian trails and routes throughout the City

 - Included hybrids and all-electric vehicles in the City fleet